 NEXT FIGHT: vs. Renan Barao at UFC on Fox 28

 On Saturday, Brian Kelleher will face Renan Barao (34-5 MMA, 9-4 UFC), the former champion returning to bantamweight to take back his crown.
-Barao was once regarded in mythical terms, a “monster” on a 32 fight win streak, possibly the best in the world pound for pound.
+Barao was once regarded in mythical terms, a “monster” on a 32 fight win streak, possibly the best in the world pound for pound, according to Joe Rogan.

 Once again, Kelleher will play the underdog.
 The parallels to his UFC debut upset over Iuri Alcantara are striking.
 Another lengthy Brazilian, one who is equally dangerous on the feet as they are on the mat.
 A veteran with double the experience of Kelleher, against stronger competition.
 The most important similarity, however, is that while Barao and Alcantara are fearsome, both have very exploitable flaws that have been their undoing.